YBHwang/clova-developer-guide/en/CEK/Guides/BuildCustomExtension/Provide_Audio_Content.md

 }
 ```

-When the client receives `Clova.NextIntent` or `Clova.PreviousIntent` built-in intent as `IntentReqeust` type request message after the user makes utterance on "Previous" or "Next", [direct the client to play the audio content(`AudioPlayer.Play`)](#DirectClientToPlayAudio) before of after the current audio using a [response message](/CEK/References/CEK_API.md#CustomExtResponseMessage).
+When the client receives `Clova.NextIntent` or `Clova.PreviousIntent` built-in intent as an `IntentReqeust` type request message after the user makes an utterance corresponding to "Previous" or "Next", [direct the client to play the audio content(`AudioPlayer.Play`)](#DirectClientToPlayAudio) before of after the current audio using a [response message](/CEK/References/CEK_API.md#CustomExtResponseMessage).

 <div class="note">
   <p><strong>Note!</strong></p>